Wondering how you can help your students learn the Fry Words?

 Working on reading fluency?

 Try these Fry word sentences and fry word phrases to help your students improve their reading fluency.

-We like adding these cards to baggie books for students who might be overwhelmed by trying to read a whole book.
+We like adding these cards to baggie books for students who might find reading a book overwhelming.

 To add meaning to the sentences, you can encourage students to illustrate their card.
 This will help students work on sight words, fluency and comprehension all at once!